thomasboyt/commonjs-to-es6/README.md

   </tr>
 </table>

+### Unhandled syntax

-Will log a warning on a line like:
+This converter will log a warning on a line like:

 ```
 var baz = require('foo').bar();
 ```

 since it can't rewrite anything beyond basic property access.